11 Bisaya sayings the next generation should know

 Be mindful of your actions ’cause regret won’t be poppin’ in the middle.
 It always shows up when everything’s already too late—when it’s already too spicy for you to handle.

-Instead of seeing your struggles as something negative, look at it in a much brighter perspective.
-Use it as motivation to strive more and become better than who you are yesterday.
+Instead of seeing your struggles as something negative, look at them from a much brighter perspective.
+Use it as motivation to strive more and become better than who you were yesterday.

 There’s always going to be that one person who won’t fit in—either they will exist unnoticed or stand out and rule the crowd.